Push up bras and bra sizing

 - Bras tend to stretch in back, so when you buy a new one, make sure it fits snugly when hooked on the loosest rung.

-- The center of your bra (the part between the cups) should lie flat on your chest
+- The center of your bra (the part between the cups) is meant lie flat on your chest.

-- If your breasts overflow out of the cups, or if any part of your bra leaves marks or lines on your skin after a day’s wear, it is too tight.
+- If your breasts overflow out of the cups, or if any part of your bra leaves marks or lines on your skin after a day’s wear, it’s likely too tight.

 In addition to looking better on your body and under your clothes, a properly fitting bra can reduce posture- and exercise-related breast pain.
-Your bra, whether push-up or otherwise, should be supportive for your bust and back and comfortable enough that you can mostly forget about it.
+It’s best if your bra, whether push-up or otherwise, provides adequate support for your bust and back and be comfortable enough that you can mostly forget about it.
 In order to eliminate the too-tight, wire-pressing feeling, it might be a good idea to double-check your bra size, either at home or at a store.
-If you think your current size might be off, buy yourself a bra that gives you the support without the squeeze.Alice!
+Trying on several bras before buying can be helpful, especially if you can’t get somewhere to be fitted.
+There are many different styles out there; you may want to consider additional styles that may or may not include underwire if that suits your needs.
+Through that process, you may be able to find a bra that provides the support you’re looking for without the squeeze!